 Why trust us: To create this guide, we surveyed and interviewed Oregon real estate agents, studied Oregon real estate law, and researched more than 20 FBSO companies and alternatives.
 Learn more about why you can trust our advice.

-In Oregon, the average commission rate is 5.19% to 5.55%.
-If you sell a house worth $371,628 — the median home value in Oregon — that’s up to $20,608, which is a huge chunk of your potential profits.
+In Oregon, the average realtor commission rate is 4.17% to 5.82%.
+If you sell a house worth $485,500 — the median home value in Oregon — that’s over $14,300, which is a huge chunk of your potential profits.

-Selling without a real estate agent, known as listing For Sale By Owner (FSBO), is a viable option for experienced home sellers who are willing to put in the time and effort.
+Selling without a realtor, known as listing For Sale By Owner (FSBO), is a viable option for experienced home sellers who are willing to put time and effort into the selling process.

 However, selling FSBO has risks.
-Research shows that FSBO homes typically sell for about 6% less than those listed with agents.
-In addition, FSBO homes often take longer to sell, and are more likely to fall out of contract after accepting an offer — unless the homeowner is experienced and knowledgeable about the process.
+Research shows that FSBO homes typically sell for about 6% less than those listed with agents AND you'll still usually be on the hook for offering a competitive buyer's agent commission.
+FSBO homes also often take longer to sell and are more likely to fall out of contract after accepting an offer.

-What FSBO Sellers in Oregon Need to Know
+What FSBO sellers in Oregon need to know

-Real estate laws, processes, and trends vary greatly across the country.
+Real estate laws, the selling process, and trends vary greatly across the country.
 Understanding the details of your market and getting accurate information can make a FSBO sale complicated.

 We'll go into more details about what you need to do in Oregon, but here's an overview of the state's laws and regulations.

-Oregon FSBO Overview
+Oregon FSBO overview